Fitus/Zaloha2.sh/DOCUMENTATION.md

   &lt;sourceDir&gt;.

-  Note 2: Please see section Following Symbolic Links on when symbolic links are not reported as symbolic links by FIND.
+  Note 2: Please see section Following Symbolic Links on when symbolic links are reported as symbolic links by FIND.

 The AWKDIFF code is commented on key places to make orientation easier.
 A good case to begin with is case 6 (file in &lt;sourceDir&gt;, file in &lt;backupDir&gt;),